msteinert/bstring/README.md

 Problems Not Solved
 -------------------

-Bstrlib is written for the C and C++ languages, which have inherent weaknesses that cannot be easily solved:
+Bstrlib is written for the C languages, which have inherent weaknesses that cannot be easily solved:

 1. Memory leaks: Forgetting to call `bdestroy` on a bstring that is about to be unreferenced, just as forgetting to call free on a heap buffer that is about to be dereferenced.
 Though bstrlib itself is leak free.

 2. Read before write usage: In C, declaring an auto bstring does not automatically fill it with legal/valid contents.
-This problem has been somewhat mitigated in C++.
-(The `bstrDeclare` and `bstrFree` macros from bstraux can be used to help mitigate this problem.)
+(The `bstrDeclare` and `bstrFree` macros from bstraux can be used to help mitigate this problem).

 Other problems not addressed: